spotify/confidence-sdk-java/README.md

   }
 }
 ```

-### The `send()` API currently supports
+The `send()` API supports:
 - Setting a custom event's payload with all the Confidence-supported types via the `ConfidenceValue` interfaces
 - Automatically including the OpenFeature's `Evaluation Context` detected at the time `send()` is called
   - _Note: this only considers the global Evaluation Context set at the OpenFeatureAPI level_

+### Event Context
-### Setting a shared `Event Context` that is going to be appended to each event
+It's possible to set custom `Event Context` data, that will be appended to each event.
+Usage:
 ```java
     final Confidence confidenceWithContext = confidence.withContext(ConfidenceValue.of("context-value"));
     confidenceWithContext.send("my-event", ConfidenceValue.of("event-value"));
 ```
-The "my-event" event in the example above will contain fields for "event-value", "context-value" and the Evaluation Context data set via `OpenFeatureAPI.getInstance().setEvaluationContext(...)`.
+The "my-event" event in the example above will contain fields for "event-value", "context-value" and the Evaluation Context data previously set via `OpenFeatureAPI.getInstance().setEvaluationContext(...)`.